 To better understand the Tg, a brief discussion of morphology is helpful.
-Polymer morphology is defined by Malcolm Stevens as “…the structure, arrangement, and physical form of polymer molecules….”3 It depicts how the individual molecules relate to each other in 3-dimensional space.
+Polymer morphology is defined by Malcolm Stevens as “…the structure, arrangement, and physical form of polymer molecules….”3 It depicts how the individual molecules relate to each other in 3D space.
 Broadly speaking, polymers possess two types of morphology: “amorphous” and “crystalline.”
 Amorphous polymers – those “without structure” – have very little order at the molecular scale, while crystalline polymers have a relatively high degree of order.
 The exceptionally long and entangled chain structure of polymers creates the amorphous regions and ensures that at least some degree of amorphous character is present in all polymers, including those that are UV- or EB-polymerized.
 So, a typical polymer sample will contain regions or domains that are predominantly amorphous and those that are crystalline – regions with relatively ordered alignments of polymer chains.

 A simple “cooked spaghetti” model of a linear polymer is depicted in Figure 1.
 Looking closely, one can see areas where strands of spaghetti are strongly aligned with one another.
 These represent crystalline regions that are imbedded in a matrix of amorphous, randomly distributed, strands.
 Since no polymers are truly 100% “crystalline,” those containing some crystallinity are typically referred to as “semi-crystalline” and the crystalline domains within the polymer sample are called “microcrystalline regions” or “microcrystallites.”
 It is important to note that only the amorphous domains in a polymer sample will exhibit a Tg, a secondary thermodynamic phase transition.
 The microcrystalline regions, on the other hand, if present, may go through a primary phase transition similar to melting rather than just “softening.”
 In addition to exhibiting a Tg, then, semi-crystalline materials may also exhibit a Tm – a crystalline melting temperature.